- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 To curb this issue, you should simplify the supply chain.
 You can achieve this by consolidating your supply vendors so you can track shipments more efficiently.
 You should only choose suppliers with better modes of operations which can help save time and improve your supply chain management.

 Meeting customer expectations should be at the forefront of any eCommerce business, especially shipping.
-This is why it’s essential to understand how lead time assists eCommerce merchants in predicting sales and having an efficient operations system.
+This is why it’s essential to understand how the delivery time assists eCommerce merchants in predicting sales and having an efficient operations system.

 Easyship can help you ace shipping for your eCommerce business with the following features: